mtlynch/mtlynch.io/_posts/2018-07-27-resurrecting-2.md

 # Adding an end-to-end test

-Now that I had it running under CI, but it was just building.
-I wanted a test that would fail if I did anything to change the library's behavior.
+Now that I had it running under CI, but it was just building the Docker image to satisfy the library's requirements.
+To get enough confidence to start changing the library, I needed a test that would exercise the library's functionality thoroughly.

 The [roundtrip.sh](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/roundtrip.sh) script in the original repo looked like a good place to start.
 At that point, I didn't understand everything it was doing, but it looked like it was thoroughly exercising the library's functionality.

-Earlier, I showed that at the end of the script, it produces summary statistics about the model's performance:
+Earlier, I showed that at the end of the script, it produced summary statistics about the model's performance:

 ```text
 Sentence-Level Stats: